Human Action Localization with Sparse Spatial Supervision: Related work

-Recently, CNNs for human action localization have emerged~\cite{fat,weinzaepfelICCV15}.
-These approaches rely on appearance and motion CNNs for classifying region proposals in individual frames.
-Tracks are obtained by combining class-specific detections with either temporal linking based on proximity~\cite{fat} or by class-specific tracking-by-detection~\cite{weinzaepfelICCV15}.
-Our approach also relies on tracking-by-detection, but performs generic human detections and tracking.
-Thus the complexity is divided by the number of classes and the tracks can be used for weakly-supervised learning.
-Furthermore, our tracker is significantly faster, as it uses the region-pooling layer of faster R-CNN~\cite{fasterRCNN} for feature computation.
+Recently, CNNs for human action localization have emerged~\cite{fat,weinzaepfelICCV15,MR2RCNN,Saha2016}.
+These approaches rely on R-CNNs for both appearance and motion, classifying region proposals in individual frames.
+Detection tubes are obtained by combining class-specific detections with either temporal linking based on proximity~\cite{fat}, or with a class-specific tracking-by-detection approach~\cite{weinzaepfelICCV15}.
+Both strategies need to be run independently for each action.
+State-of-the-art approaches~\cite{MR2RCNN,Saha2016} rely on Faster R-CNN trained on appearance and flow.
+Note that all these methods make extensive use of bounding box annotations in every frame for training.